John Suzuki: American Grit

 solely because of their race.

 John was hooked on the story which turned into his book American Grit.
 The book follows the story of Shiro Cashino, aka “Kash”.
-Kash was awarded a Silver Star, six Purple Hearts, a bronze sta.
+Kash was awarded a Silver Star, six Purple Hearts, a bronze star.
 He was one of the most decorated soldiers of World War Two, until he was accused of a crime he didn’t commit.

 This is a story of our past and a warning for our future.
 Join us as we learn about Kash’s life, and the efforts of his family to redeem the reputation of this amazing war hero.